frontend-nutechnology/react-create-account/README.md

 # Business need

-The main goal is for the user to add, view and delete contacts.
+The main goal is for the user to submit the create account form.

 # Use cases

 - The user shall be able to:
-  - Create new contact with name and phone number
+  - Fill the create account form and upon submitting run through the validation and show the result.
-  - Add empty validations for both name and phone number
+  - Add empty validations for all the fields
   - Add a validation to make sure password and confirm password are matching
-  - Clicking on the show password check box should display the password in readable format and vice versa
+  - Clicking on the show password check box should display the password in readable format and vice versa (see demo images below)
-  - Upon successful the contact should get's added to the existing list
+  - Upon successful display a success message along with the submitted data on top of the form
-  - Should clear/reset the contact from once it's addedd successfully
-  - Each contact on the list should have a delete button
+  - Display the validation errors at the top
-  - Clicking on the delete button should remove the contact from list
+  - Successful submit should clear the form

 Note:- The interactions should not refresh the page.